 A task force was appointed in September 2022 to analyze the balance of club assignments to divisions within the Capital District.
 The divisional recommendations of the task force were approved by the Board of Trustees on January 28, 2023.
 The final recommendation by the task force for regional restructuring was approved on March 3, 2023.
 These changes will go into effect on October 1, 2023.

-National Capital Region Marie Bowe-Quick was elected for a 2023-2026 term as this region’s Trustee.
+National Capital Region Marie Bowe-Quick was elected for a 2023-2026 term beginning Oct 1.

 Division 1: Capitol Hill, NW Washington, SW Waterfront, Eastern Branch, Far East Wash, Shepherd Pk., Washington, Waldorf

-Division 13: Old Point Hampton, City Center Newport News, Denbigh, Poquoson, Mercury 64, Carrollton, Smithfield, Greater Hilton, Grafton
+Division 13: Old Point Hampton, City Center Newport News, Denbigh, Poquoson, Mercury 64, Carrollton, Smithfield, Greater Hilton, Grafton, Kiln Creek

 Division 14: Great Bridge-Chesapeake, Oceanview Beach, Lynnhaven, Suffolk, Churchland, Virginia Beach Town Center, Portsmouth, Virginia Beach, Norfolk, Chesapeake